microsoft/onnxruntime/docs/ContribOperators.md

 ### <a name="com.microsoft.TorchEmbedding"></a><a name="com.microsoft.torchembedding">**com.microsoft.TorchEmbedding**</a>

-  Based on Torch operator Embedding, creates a lookup table of embedding vectors of fixed size,
-         for a dictionary of fixed size.

 #### Version

 This version of the operator has been available since version 1 of the 'com.microsoft' operator set.